torrepaul315/Torres-Blog/readme.md

  1- only showing a 3 sentence excerpt
  2- sorting blog posts by timestamp(come back to this after you can create a blog post)

- * A link next to each blog post that will take you to the blog post's page.
+DONE! * A link next to each blog post that will take you to the blog post's page.
 ! done!
- * A link to create a new blog post
+DONE! * A link to create a new blog post
-! up, but move this link!

 * Blog page:

- * Display a single blog post.
+DONE! * Display a single blog post.
 Should show Title, Author, Body and creation time.
- ! done!

- * A link to edit the blog post.
+DONE! * A link to edit the blog post.
 ! done!

  * A link to delete the blog post.